2025 π Day latest news buy art

 A Rosetta Stone for DNA sequencing read translation in high-dimensional space: 672 bases of sequencing barcodes generated by three different single-cell RNA sequencing platforms are encoded as oriented triangles on the faces of three 7-dimensional cubes.
 Cubes encode DNA barcodes from 10X Chromium v3 scRNA-seq, Quartz-seq2 v3.1, and Drop-seq.

-I've encoded DNA in other ways — in a museum exhibit.
+I've encoded DNA in other ways — on public wayfinding signs.

 2 · Inspiration